Tips

 5) It improves every week

-• You update articles after product changes
+• update articles after product changes

 Zendesk has a practical breakdown of what to watch when improving self service, especially around search and content gaps, in their guide to measuring and optimizing self service channels.

-Pull the last 30 to 90 days of:
+1. review your last 30 to 90 days of support questions

 You’re not building documentation.
 You’re building ticket deflection.
 To turn those priorities into a repeatable workflow, start with our guide on how to reduce support tickets with a help center.